vvhanxing/UPBGE-Web/README.md

 # UPBGE-Web

-Change your IP address in .py both .blend
+Change your IP address in .py both .blend files

-Run the server before running the client.blend
+Run the server.blend before running the client.blend

-Exit the client first and then the server.blend
+Exit the client.blend first and then the server.blend

 Press Q before exiting the server.blend!

 Problems with firing :<